Parity Sheaves and Smith Theory

 \subsection{Equivariance}

-If $G$ is an algebraic group acting on $Y$ then one may analogously define $Sh_{G,c}(Y;\T_\infty)$ as a localization of the bounded constructible equivariant derived category $D^b_{G\times\vp,c}(Y;\zp)=D^b_{G,c}(Y;\zvp)$.
+If $G$ is an algebraic group acting on $Y$ and with $\vp\subset Z(G)$ lies in the center of $G$, one may analogously define $\mathrm{Sh}_{G,c}(Y;\T_\infty)$ as a localization of the bounded constructible equivariant derived category $D^b_{G,c}(Y;\bO)=D^b_{G,c}(Y;\zvp)$.
 One may also work with a fixed stratification $S$ which is compatible with the $G$-action, just as in the non-equivariant case.
 The six functor formalism also carries over, and we are able to define cohomological functors

-in essentially the same way; the details are left to the reader.
+in essentially the same way.
 However, we are faced with certain technical difficulties in this situation which we do not yet know how to resolve; see Remark \ref{crazy}.
 For that reason, we will not pursue the $G$-equivariant situation.